microsoft/vscode-simple-jupyter-notebook/README.md

-# Simple Jupyter Notebook
+# Jupyter Notebook Debugging with the Xeus Kernel

-A sample notebook implementation that supports the xeus kernel.
+A sample notebook implementation that supports the xeus kernel and its debugging functionality.

-The main focus of this sample is to show how to implement notebook debugging functionality based on the xeus kernel which already supports the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP) natively.
+The main focus of this sample is to show how to implement notebook debugging functionality based on the xeus kernel and its native support for the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).

 In detail the sample shows how to:
 - find and start the xeus kernel,
 - run (evaluate) notebook cells without debugging,
 - implement a VS Code debugger that talks to a xeus kernel and tunnels the Debug Adapter Protocol (DAP) over the Jupyter Debug Protocol,
-- intercept the DAP messages in order to map back and forth between VS Code's notebook cells and xeus's cell representation.
+- intercept DAP messages in order to map back and forth between VS Code's notebook cells and xeus's cell representation.

 ## Running the sample

 We assume that you have already cloned this repository, ran `npm install` and opened the project in VS Code.

 In order to use cell debugging you will need a kernel implementing the Jupyter Debug Protocol.
 For now, the only kernel implementing this protocol, is **xeus-python** a new Jupyter kernel for the Python programming language.
-You can either install xeus-python locally (which might interfere with your Python installation in undesired ways) or you can run the extension remotely in a preconfigured Docker container that will have everything you need.
+You can either install xeus-python locally (which might interfere with your existing Python installation in undesired ways) or you can run the extension remotely in a preconfigured Docker container that will have everything you need.

 ### Running sample in Docker Container